Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 - You have installed [Gradle](https://gradle.org/install/).
 - You have installed [Docker](https://docs.docker.com/get-docker/).
 - You have installed [Node.js and npm](https://nodejs.org/en/download/).
-- You have a basic understanding of Java, Spring Boot, Kotlin, Gradle, JavaScript, npm, React, and TypeScript.
+- You have a basic understanding of Java, Spring Boot, Gradle, JavaScript, npm, React, and TypeScript.

 **Getting Started**

-When developing, it is advisable to utilise a Docker container for the database and to then manually launch the Java backend and React frontend.
-This approach enables real-time updates to the frontend whenever modifications are made.
-Setup instructions for this are below.
+When developing, it is advisable to utilise a Docker container for the database, though using a system-wide Postgres installation is possible.

 **Edit back end properties files**